 How Indigenous Leadership Can Help Our Relationship with the Earth

-Every year, we celebrate the International Day of the World's Indigenous Peoples.
-As the United Nations says, "Indigenous Peoples are inheritors and practitioners of unique cultures and ways of relating to people and the environment."
-The Bezos Earth Fund is deeply humbled by the extraordinary environmental and social contributions of Indigenous Peoples across the globe.
+The United Nations states that "Indigenous Peoples are inheritors and practitioners of unique cultures and ways of relating to people and the environment."
+The Bezos Earth Fund agrees, we are deeply humbled by the extraordinary environmental and social contributions of Indigenous Peoples across the globe.
 Their stewardship is essential to the health and well-being of our planet.
 According to the International Fund for Agriculture Development, 80 percent of the planet's remaining biodiversity is located in Indigenous Peoples' lands.

 Indigenous communities have deeply rooted histories of living in their homelands, with customs and practices that have been proven through the test of time.
 In the United States, despite a tormented history, Native communities have persevered, and because of their tenacity, some of our most important ecological assets have been saved.